Process requirement 3

 -

-The action plans include measures, timeframes, and designated responsible persons.
+The action plans contain measures, timeframes and responsible persons.

 Does not fulfil requirement

-There no documented action plans to prevent and mitigate adverse impacts that the company causes or contributes to in its own operations, or the plans are incomplete.
-Deficiencies may include:
+The company lacks documented action plans to prevent and limit negative impacts that it causes or contributes to in and around its own operations, or they are incomplete:

 -